Getting your sex life back in the couple after birth-giving

 You've been so overwhelmed figuring out your new life with the baby that sex in your couple has been deprioritized or forgotten?
 Your libido has dropped, and it feels awkward having sex frequently again?
 These truths can help you bring back the heat and connection that got you that baby in the first place.

-After putting to bed, sex may not be at all of interest to you at first, but inviting your partner/husband to search with you and read together about why your libido is dropping and what you can do about it can reduce dramatically complains from your husband.
 In addition, baby blues, weird body changes, and of course, the biggest libido-killing elephant in the room: the pure exhaustion a having a newborn seeking attention and driving you sometimes crazy as parents, are all at rendez-vous!
 You also might feel "touched out" after cuddling a baby much of the day.

 So how long after birth can you have sex?

 Most doctors advise not to put anything in the vagina for six weeks to give yourself time to heal.
 The risk of having a complication after delivery is highest during the first two weeks after delivery.
 But waiting will also give your body time to heal.
 The lochia (discharge of leftover blood and uterine tissue) has probably stopped by then as well.
-If you had a vaginal tear that required surgical repair, you might need to wait longer, or seek advice from your doctor.
-The key takeaway is that sex after birth will take some time and effort.
-These truths can help you bring back the heat and connection that got you that baby in the first place.

 The challenges of having sex: